 While carbs often get a bad rap as something to avoid, they are essential for getting energy through glucose.
 The three macronutrients composing foods and beverages are carbs, fats, and proteins, so it’s hard to avoid carbs completely and would be an unhealthy step.
 However, you can consider the types of carbohydrates you’re consuming to be healthier.

 There are simple (or refined) carbs and complex carbs.
 Simple carbs lack nutritional value because of the way they’re processed to remove their vitamins, minerals, and fiber content.
-You can find these “empty” carbs in foods made of white flour, desserts and sweets, and other sugary and processed foods.
+You can find these “empty” carbs in foods made of white flour, desserts, sweets, and other sugary and processed foods.
 On the other hand, complex carbs provide you with the fiber and vitamins simple carbs are missing.
 Focus on eating unprocessed fruits, whole grains, and starchy vegetables like corn or potatoes (but eat starches in moderation).

 Exercise Daily but Don’t Overdo It